Airbag Impact Sensors

 Airbag Impact Sensors at 1A Auto

-Airbag impact sensors, sometimes colloquially called crash sensors, are important safety features for your vehicle.
+Airbag impact sensors, also known as crash sensors, are important safety features for your vehicle.
 These sensors, located throughout your vehicle, detect a collision and trigger the airbags to go off.
 They are usually found at the front of the vehicle, behind the front fender, to detect a frontal impact, and in the side columns to detect a side impact.
 The exact number and location of airbag sensors you have will vary from one model to another, but those are the most frequently used locations.

-When you start your car, the airbag control module will test that all the airbag sensor circuits are functioning correctly.
-As it does this check, you will see that the airbag warning light on your dashboard is lit up.
+When you start your car, the airbag control module will test to make sure the airbag sensor circuits are functioning correctly.
+As it does this check, you will see that the airbag warning light on your dashboard light up.
 This light shows an image of a driver with a deployed airbag.
-If the light stays on after starting, this is your warning that something is wrong with something in the airbag system.
+If the light stays on after starting, this is your warning that something is wrong with a component in the airbag system.
 If the light flashes, you can read the pattern of flashes as a two-digit code.
 For example, if the light flashes twice, pauses, and then flashes three times, you can read that as code 23.
 You can then find out what that code means for your particular vehicle.
 A mechanic with a diagnostic scan tool may also be able to pinpoint the exact cause of your problem.
 It is not advisable to try testing your airbag circuits with a multimeter or probe, since you could cause the airbag to fire unintentionally and then you’ll have much bigger problems than a faulty sensor.

 If you do have a collision, and the airbags go off, the sensors may suffer internal damage, which will keep them from working properly in the future.
 Many automakers recommend replacing your airbag sensors after any collision in which your airbags go off.
 Other manufacturers state that their sensors will reset themselves after a collision and need not be replaced.
 You should check your automaker’s recommendations, although you may choose to replace the sensors anyway just to be safe.